garrandall/popular-music-data/tracks/-shake-shake-shake--shake-your-booty-kc-and-the-sunshine-band.md

 Shake shake, shake shake, shake your booty
 Woo woo hoo
 Shake shake, shake shake, shake your booty
-Aah, run down to sister
+Ah, run down to sister

-Shake shake (come on), shake shake (come on) on your booty Aah! do your duty.
-Aah haa
+Shake shake (come on), shake shake (come on) on your booty Ah! do your duty.
+Ah haa
 Shake shake (come on), shake shake (come on)